jamilleclemon/FoodLooks/README.md

 # FoodLooks
-FoodLooks is an recipe app that can search for items to cook and users will get recipes or videos back from search.
+FoodLooks is an recipe app that can search for items to cook and users will get recipes , pictures  or videos back from search.

 ## Table of Contents